glisak/Rhetos-wiki/SqlObject-concept.md

         }
     }

-## Creating SQL objects without transaction
+## Creating database objects without transaction

-Some SQL object cannot be created in a trasaction (**full-text search index** on SQL Server, e.g.).
+Some database objects cannot be created in a transaction (**full-text search index** on SQL Server, e.g.).

 By default, Rhetos will execute all SQL scripts in a transaction, unless the script starts with comment `/*DatabaseGenerator:NoTransaction*/`.